Got a question about KBB CGI & photography?

 • Long-term cost efficiency

-The CGI production process follows eight sequential stages: technical specification review, 3D modelling, material development, lighting setup, camera positioning, test rendering, final rendering, and post-production enhancement.
+The CGI production process follows eight sequential stages and.
 Each stage requires specific technical expertise and quality control.

 KBB photography encompasses five main types: technical product photography, installed product documentation, lifestyle photography, room set photography, and detail photography.
 Each type serves specific marketing purposes and requires different technical approaches.